 What’s the issue?
 It’s not enough to implement self-service, you need to ensure it is fast, convenient, and easy to use.
 You need to carefully track user experience and satisfaction levels.
 And continuously improve your system.

 Why does it happen?
 Few reasons for bad self-service include:

 - It is badly designed.
 A badly designed self-service is difficult to use.
 Ideally, a UX designer should be involved in creating a good self-service.
-The benchmark to use is that 50% of calls should be handled by self-service within 6 months of implementation.
-If this is not happening, its best to remove the self service option and review what did not work.
+The benchmark is 50% of calls should be handled in self-service within 6 months of implementation, else it is best to remove it and then review what did not work.

 - It’s time-consuming.
 A caller may get frustrated if a bot/IVR is asking too many questions before providing a service/giving information.

 - The customer doesn’t like self-service.
-Some customers like self-service and others don’t.
-Some may need a live agent to guide them for the first few times.
-Understanding your customer profiles can help you decide which customers to divert to self-service, and which to onboard more gradually.
+Some customers prefer self-service and others don’t.
+Some may need a live agent to guide them the first few times.
+Knowing your customer profiles can help you decide which customers to divert to self-service, and/or provide guidance to them.

 How to measure it?
 CES And FCR.

 First call resolution (FCR) is a good measure to apply to your self-service.
 If your Self-service results in an escalation or a repeat call, consider it a minus point.
 Also, use surveys to measure Customer effort (Customer Effort Score or CES) at the end of each transaction.